sinaai/sinaai.github.io/_pages/about.md

 MS Student in Artificial Intelligence and Robotics at the [Iran University of Science and Technology](http://www.iust.ac.ir/en).
 Previously got a master degree in Technology Management from the [University of Tehran](https://ut.ac.ir/en) and a BS degree in Industrial Engineering.

 Interested in new technologies, innovation and artificial intelligence.
-Have some experiences in strategic management and develop technology development strategy.
+Have some experience in strategic management and develop technology development strategy.

 Areas of interests: Reinforcement Learning, Applied Machine Learning, Innovation, Distributed Artificial Intelligence